In Your Business

 - Inform your suppliers or service contractors (cooling tower, laundry, dishwasher, landscaping) that water efficiency is a priority.

 - Set attainable goals for water use reductions.
 Read water meters weekly to monitor success of your water conservation efforts and let employees know how they’re doing.

 - Use water-efficient plumbing fixtures, appliances and other equipment.

 - Use a broom, rather than a hose, to clear sidewalks, driveways, loading docks and parking lots.

 - Check your water supply system for leaks.
-Repair dripping faucets and toilets that run continuously or leak.
+Repair dripping faucets and leaky toilets.

 Tips for Restaurant Kitchens and Cafeterias:

 - Operate dishwashers with full loads only, ensure that water shuts off when no ware is in the washer.